Laser

 Lastly, you can find explanations about other laser specifications on this nice glossary by Laserworld.

-For example, the Laserworld CS-1000RGB is an affordable option to begin with but be aware that such laser requires an emergency button for safety reasons, see image below:
+For instance, the LaserCube or the Laserworld CS-1000RGB are affordable options to begin with.
+Be aware that some of these lasers require an emergency button for safety reasons, see image below:

 Principle